sscharfenberg/arkwars/README.md

 Number of times `.env` file got submitted to git: **2**

 ### Warning
 This is a rough and early work in progress.
-There are lots of areas that don't work yet, lots of stuff will break again and again :)
+There are lots of areas that don't work yet, lots of stuff will break again and again.
+I am using github as remove savefile, so there are lots of commits and no releases (yet!).

 Use at your own risk.